-S ervices that are covered for you What you must pay when you get these services • Laboratory tests (genetic testing/gene analysis requires prior authorization) In-Network \$0 copay for each Medicare-covered service.
-Prior Authorization may be required.
+Services that are covered for you What you must pay when you get these services Surgical supplies, such as dressings Splints, casts and other devices used to reduce fractures and dislocations In-Network Deductible applies. \$0 or 20% coinsurance for each Medicare-covered service.
+If you are eligible for full Medicare cost-sharing assistance under Louisiana Medicaid, you pay a \$0 copayment amount.
+You pay these amounts until you reach the out-of-pocket maximum.
+Prior Authorization is required.
 Out-of-Network Deductible applies.
 50% coinsurance for each Medicare-covered service.
+Prior Authorization is required.
+Laboratory tests (genetic testing/gene analysis requires prior authorization) In-Network \$0 copay for each Medicare-covered service.
+Prior Authorization may be required .
+Out-of-Network Deductible applies.
+50% coinsurance for each Medicare-covered service.
+Prior Authorization is required .

-Prior Authorization is required. • Blood - including storage and administration.
+Services that are covered for you What you must pay when you get these services • Blood - including storage and administration.
 All components of blood are covered beginning with the first pint used.
 In-Network Deductible applies. \$0 or 20% coinsurance for each Medicare-covered service.
 If you are eligible for full Medicare cost-sharing assistance under Louisiana Medicaid, you pay a \$0 copayment amount.
 You pay these amounts until you reach the out-of-pocket maximum.
 Out-of-Network Deductible applies.
 50% coinsurance for each Medicare-covered service.
-Prior Authorization is required.

-What you must pay when Services that are covered for you you get these services Other outpatient diagnostic tests, which may include: In-Network Deductible applies.
-Arterial-Venous Studies \$0 or 20% coinsurance for each Electrocardiogram (EKG) Medicare-covered service. • Electroencephalography (EEG) If you are eligible for full Electromyography Medicare cost-sharing assistance under Louisiana Medicaid, you Doppler Study pay a \$0 copayment amount.
-Nerve Conduction Study You pay these amounts until you Neuropsychological Testing reach the out-of-pocket Pulmonary Function Test maximum.
-Ultrasound Prior Authorization may be Sleep Study required.
-Out-of-Network Deductible applies.
-50% coinsurance for each Medicare-covered service.
-Prior Authorization is required.
-Other diagnostic radiology services, which may include: In-Network Deductible applies. o CTs \$0 or 20% coinsurance for each Medicare-covered service.
-MRIs If you are eligible for full Medicare cost-sharing assistance PET scans under Louisiana Medicaid, you pay a \$0 copayment amount.
+Prior Authorization is required. • Other outpatient diagnostic tests, which may include: Arterial-Venous Studies Electrocardiogram (EKG) Electroencephalography (EEG) Electromyography Doppler Study Nerve Conduction Study Neuropsychological Testing Pulmonary Function Test Sleep Study In-Network Deductible applies. \$0 or 20% coinsurance for each Medicare-covered service.
+If you are eligible for full Medicare cost-sharing assistance under Louisiana Medicaid, you pay a \$0 copayment amount.
 You pay these amounts until you reach the out-of-pocket maximum.
-Prior Authorization is required.
+Prior Authorization may be required .
 Out-of-Network Deductible applies.
 50% coinsurance for each Medicare-covered service.
 Prior Authorization is required.
-If an office visit is billed on same date of service as the procedure/test, the applicable office visit copay also applies.